Showing posts with label HECAS. Show all posts

 The selection of Grade 12 students takes place before the Acceptance List 2023 comes out.

-es.
+DHERST used the National Online Application System (NOAS) to capture students' school leavers' choices.
 And uses the National Online Selection System (NOSS) to, electronically, select students according to their choice on the online school leavers' form, the NOAS.

-Before 2018, the Grade 12 students have only 1st, 2nd and 3rd choices they pre-fill on a manual school leavers form.
+Before 2018, the Grade 12 students had only 1st, 2nd and 3rd choices they pre-fill on a manual school leavers form.
 The manual SLF is sent to Port Moresby where tertiary institutions in the country scour over the paper forms and select students - this is long gone.

 The online selection and 2023 acceptance list compilation will be the 5th year DHERST runs the online selection.